prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 3. Import the package into Postman using the import feature and select the .json that has the API calls stored on it.

-4. The API calls are located on the left hand side of the screen, these address the different modalities and whether you are predicting or enrolling.
+4. The left hand side of the screen contains the API calls necessary to predict and enroll a variety of modalities.

 5. Select the API call you want to address, and then go over to the "body" tab in the center of the screen.